maticzav/swift-graphql/README.md

 }
 ```

-## Features

-- ✨ **Intuitive:** You'll forget about the GraphQL layer altogether.
-- 🦅 **Swift-First:** It lets you use Swift constructs in favour of GraphQL language.
-- 🏖 **Time Saving:** I've built it so you don't have to waste your precous time.
-- 🏔 **High Level:** You don't have to worry about naming collisions, variables, _anything_.
-Just Swift.

 ## Why?

 __Why bother?__ Simply put, it's going to save you and your team lots of time.
 There's a high chance that you are currently writing most of your GraphQL queries by hand.
-If not, there's probably some part of the link from backend to your frontend that you have to do manually.
+If not, there's probably some part of the link between backend and your frontend that you have to do manually.
 And as you well know, manual work is error-prone.
 This library is an end to end type-safe.
 This way, once your app compiles, you know it's going to work.

 __Why another GraphQL library?__ There was no other library that would let me fetch my schema, generate the Swift code, build queries in Swift, and easily adapt query results to my model.
-I was considering using Apollo iOS for my projects, but I couldn't get to the same level of type-safety and their code generation algorithm has some pitfalls.
+I was considering using Apollo iOS for my projects, but I couldn't get to the same level of type-safety as with SwiftGraphQL.

 > This library has been heavily inspired by Dillon Kearns [elm-graphql](http://github.com/dillonkearns/elm-graphql).